Microsoft Entra ID authorization for SCIM

 Obtain the client secret

-1. Sign in to your Azure portal.
+1. Sign in to your Microsoft Entra admin center.

-4. On the Register an application page, enter the required information:
+3. On the Register an application page, enter the required information:

 • Name: The name of your application.